 Some studies found that the quality of life of people with mental illness are poor.

-A study by Singh, Sharan, Kulhara (2002): 95% of participants had financial difficulties, 87% developed problems with sexual performance and 81% experienced disruptive relationships with their family.
-Poor social and emotional functioning resulting in loss of employment and difficulty in forming social relationships(Lysaker & LaRocco, 2009) Patients who heard negative content such as being criticised, experienced negative emotions such as feeling distressed and powerless to control the voices (Beavan and Read, 2010).
+A study by Singh, Sharan, Kulhara (2002): 95% of participants had financial difficulties,

+87% developed problems with sexual performance and 81% experienced disruptive relationships with their family.
+Poor social and emotional functioning resulting in loss of employment and difficulty in forming social relationships (Lysaker & LaRocco, 2009) Patients who heard negative content such as being criticised, experienced negative emotions such as feeling distressed and powerless to control the voices (Beavan and Read, 2010).

-However, several studies found that people living with mental illness have high quality of life (Cohen, 2005; May, 2012).
-Some of them who have high quality of live such as Leonardo da Vinci (Italy), Hana Alfaqih (Indonesia), Jaque Dillon (United Kingdom), Rufus May (United Kingdom), Eleanor Longden (Australia), Jame Leliefre (Australia).
+However, several studies found that people living with mental illness have high quality of life.
+Some of them who have high quality of live such as Leonardo da Vinci (Italy), Hana Alfaqih (Indonesia), Jaque Dillon (United Kingdom), Rufus May (United Kingdom), Eleanor Longden (Australia), and Jame Leliefre (Australia).

-People who have high quality of live characterize by:

-- Hopefull and high spirit (Kelly & Gamble, 2005) - Beleive in your own self (Ochocka et al., 2005). - Positive attitude toward self (Ochocka et al., 2005). - Acceptance (Eleanor Longden, 2010) - Honoring my resilience and capability to heal (Eleanor Longden, 2010) - Self conficence (Chamberlin, 1990)
+People who have high quality of live characterize by: Hopefull and high spirit (Kelly & Gamble, 2005), believe in own self, positive attitude toward self, acceptance, resiliency and capability to heal (Ochocka et al., 2005) and self conficence (Chamberlin, 1990).
+While people who have low quality of live characterize by: Negative attitude toward self (Ochocka et al., 2005), no hope and low spirit (Kelly & Gamble, 2005), denial or rejection (Eleanor Longden, 2010), unconfidence (Chamberlin, 1990) and low self esteem (Suryani, 2010).